theinvertedform/umt.world/index.md

 ---
 title: index
 abstract: This is the personal website of **Uriah Marc Todoroff**.
-I am a philosopher researching German Idealism and the Marxist philosophy of art; I am an historical researcher interested in modern aesthetics; and I am a writer with a critical practise based on a continuous encounter with contemporary art, film, and literature.
-I also write fiction.
+I am a philosopher interested in revolution and the philosophy of art; I am an historical researcher interested in the status of the modern in contemporary visual aesthetics; and I am a critical writer on contemporary culture.
+This website is a new media experiment, using literature and [technical means](/about) to develop what Walter Benjamin called a *dialetical image* of the present.
+I also write fiction and take photographs.
 ---

 <article>